U.S. Capitol Map

-The U.S. Capitol Visitor Center's (CVC) Exhibition Hall will close in March 2019 for renovations.
+The U.S. Capitol Visitor Center's (CVC) Exhibition Hall is currently closed for renovations.
 During the renovation period, the CVC will continue to offer a full calendar of tours and programs.
 The Hall is expected to reopen in 2021.

 Full project details are at aoc.gov/projects/capitol-exhibition-renovations.